Published On: January 6th, 2025

 Method:

-Here most recipes call for a double boiler, and we don’t have one.
+Here most calendula salve recipes call for a double boiler, and I don’t have one.
 Never fear, it’s easy to create a dodgy makeshift one!
 Just place a large bowl over the top of a pot of hot water.
-Or a Pyrex jug, so it’s easier to pour later.
+Or, if you have a two-tier metal vegetable steamer, use that with a Pyrex jug on the second storey — it’ll be easier to pour later.

-Place the beeswax, coconut oil and infused calendula oil into the top bowl and heat over low heat, stirring gently, until the beeswax melts.
+Place the beeswax, coconut oil and calendula-infused olive oil into the top bowl and heat over low heat, stirring gently, until the beeswax melts.

 Depending on how good or crap your makeshift double boiler is, this can take a short time or long time.
 Chopping the beeswax into smaller pieces will help them melt quicker.
 Or just grab a good book and have a little read while you stir.